Unity-Technologies/marathon-envs/README.md

 **Support:** Post an issue if you are having problems or need help getting a xml working.

-**Contributing:** Ml-Agents 0.5 now supports the Gym interface.
+**Contributing:** Ml-Agents 0.6 supports the Gym interface.
 It would be of value to the community to reproduce more benchmarcks and create a set of sample code for various algorthems.
 This would be a great way for someone looking to gain some experiance with Re-enforcement Learing.
 I would gladdly support and / or partner.
 Please post an issue if you are interesgted.
 Here are some ideas:
  * [Hindsight Experience Replay (HER)](https://github.com/openai/baselines/tree/master/baselines/her)
  * [Model-Agnostic Meta-Learning (MAML)](https://github.com/cbfinn/maml_rl)
  * Any of A2C, ACER, ACKTR, DDPG, DQN, GAIL, PPO2, TRPO from [OpenAI.Baselines](https://github.com/openai/baselines)
+ * See [MarathonEnvsBaselines](https://github.com/Sohojoe/MarathonEnvsBaselines) - for an experimental implementation with OpenAI.Baselines and Stable.Baselines

 ---